zacerose/CSCI352-Final-Project-Zachary_Rose-Logan_Walsh/README.md

 * Player has to be closed in order to load another media file.
 * Window does not scale properly
 * Playback speed performance isn't great
-* the playback speed adjustment crashes the program if the textbox is empty

 ## To Do (At the moment)
 * Fix Bugs